Juror of Assize

 • Magistrate

-• Police, prison or gendarmerie officers
+• Active police, prison or gendarmerie officer

 1st draw by the mayor on the electoral lists